Greg Eastwood: Return to Canterbury-Bankstown

-Eastwood re-commenced playing in the NRL in the 2011 Canterbury-Bankstown Bulldogs season.
+Eastwood re-commenced playing in the NRL in the 2011 Canterbury Bulldogs season.
 He played in the 2012 NRL Grand final loss to the Melbourne Storm.

 Following a season-ending tackle on Benji Marshall in week 1 of the 2015 finals series, against the St. George Illawarra Dragons, Eastwood was issued with a "concerning act" notice by the NRL, asking the Bulldogs to address his tackling style.

 He was named in the New Zealand Māori squad for a match against the New Zealand Residents on 15 October 2016.

 In December 2017, Eastwood was on the way to pre season training when he claimed he suddenly felt faint and dizzy.
 After visiting a hospital and seeing a specialist it was revealed that Eastwood was suffering from an irregular heartbeat.
 Eastwood almost retired from rugby league but returned to the field in 2018.

 On 27 August 2018, Eastwood was one of the players announced by Canterbury to be leaving at seasons end after his contract would not be renewed for the 2019 season.

 On 23 September 2018, Eastwood was part of the Canterbury side which won the Intrust Super Premiership NSW defeating Newtown 18-12.
 The following week, Eastwood played in Canterbury's 42-18 victory over Redcliffe in the NRL State Championship.